min2ha/ukwa-site/content/target/57818/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Philip Hammond says his remarks were a poor choice of words

 The chancellor labelled the European Union's Brexit negotiators as "the enemy" - a remark he subsequently described as a "poor choice of words".
 During a television interview, Philip Hammond also called the negotiators "the opponents" and said they should "behave like grown-ups".